 I always like to share my food.
 I am involved as a volunteer with the Leicestershire Love Food Hate Waste initiative.
 I did many cookery classes in the local community.
 The feedback that I got from my friends and the community was that my food is good.

-It is acceptable, then I have a good product/s.
-It started with the objective of testing my food, and then I went and got totally involved with the local markets and farmers’ market.
+If it is acceptable, then I have a good product/s.
+It started with the objective of testing my food, and then I went and got totally involved with the local markets and farmers’ markets.

 My products have evolved, and I am focusing more on vegan products.
 I have vegan products is because when I take my food to a party or friends, some one or two of them would be vegetarian or vegan.
 I like to be inclusive and do not want to leave out anybody, as far as my food is concerned.

 That was how I came up with vegan alternatives.
 So, you see, sometimes when we give, we receive in return.
 I tried to include my non- omni friends and it ended with me benefiting by having vegan products!

 MT: Tell me about your mission and what products and services do you offer?

 LL: My mission is to make Malaysian food accessible to all.
 Currently, all my food is homemade and handmade.

 I also cater to gluten-free as well, Where practical.
 Gluten-free is a great challenge as there is no gluten to hold the cakes or cookies.
 Furthermore, the GF flour that I get her has a ‘rough’ texture.
 And the price of GF flour is about 8 to 10 times more.

 I used to run a supper club, but I have temporarily stopped due to an injured wrist.
 I hope to start again soon.